2001 Gujarat earthquake: Relief

-In order to support the reconstruction and rehabilitation of the city, the Government of Gujarat created four assistance packages worth up to US$1 billion.
+The Government of Gujarat created four assistance packages worth up to US$1 billion to support the reconstruction and rehabilitation of the city.
 These packages assisted about 300,000 families.
 The government also announced a US$2.5 million package to revive small, medium, and cottage industries.
-The World Bank and the Asian Development Bank also provided loans worth $300 million and $500 million, respectively.
+The World Bank and Asian Development Bank also provided loans worth $300 million and $500 million, respectively.

 Assistance was offered from many countries and organisations.

 Memorials

-Smritivan, a memorial park and museum dedicated to victims of the earthquake was built on top of Bhujia Hill in Bhuj and opened in 2022.
-Spread over an area of 470 acre, it has more than 13,805 trees, each dedicated to a victim, planted in the garden and 108 small water reservoirs created on the hill.
+Smritivan, a memorial park and museum dedicated to victims of the earthquake was built on top of Bhujia Hill in Bhuj, Kutch and opened in 2022.
+Spread over an area of 470 acres, it has more than 13,805 trees, each dedicated to a victim, planted in the garden and 108 small water reservoirs created on the hill.

-Veer Balak Smarak in Anjar is memorial dedicated to 185 school children and 20 teachers who died during the earthquake.
+Veer Balak Smarak in Anjar is a memorial dedicated to 185 school children and 20 teachers who died during the earthquake.